GoGo Adventures (part3)

 Saddled up and she didn’t seem that fussed, a bit lively but good, got the bridle on and I popped on expecting here’s the end of my brumby mustering expedition and much embarrassmont but she jumped about a bit and settled – clearly broken.
 Phew and phew.
 Good girl!

-I might call her Silver Lining I thought.
-Gopher however came up with a name which I’ve forgotten now, anyway a good name.
+Tempting to call her Silver Lining I thought.
+Gopher however came up with a good name: Destiny.
 She was a really good mare.
 Then I realised why she seemed on edge and jumpy – she had a big foal, about 4 to 6 months old, a filly.
 “Better get off and get another one,” I said.
 “No, no time,” said Gopher, riding out of the yards, “get in behind and tail out as I know where I’m going.
 I’ll lead.
 We’ve got a long ride – it’ll take all day – and shut the gate after us.”
 Oh ok.

 Well that was interesting.
 Off the horses went, very keen to be getting’ outta here, Gopher in front trying to keep them settled, and me with a big old gate that required dismounting to shut.
 So that was fun trying to remount with the mare anxious to join her friends and foal, but I passed that little test, le phew.
 Off we set.